U.S. Census Data API in Python#

 For obtaining data from the Census API, it is helpful to first obtain a list of state IDs:

-# read the url and import JSON data
+# Get the JSON data from the response

 print(len(state_ids))